 It can be hard to stick to your treatment plan if you feel down and unmotivated.
 So make sure to understand how to spot signs of stress and what to do next.

-What do we mean by stress?
+What do we mean by stress resilience?

 Everyone has a different perception of what stress is and what triggers their stress response.
-For some, it could be an important work call while for others it can be the thought of a flare-up happening in the future.
+For some, it could be an important work call.
+While for others, it can be the thought of a flare-up happening in the future.

 While it can be difficult to identify what stress and anxiety look like to you, there are common symptoms: